 Surf and Turf Lobster Cheesesteak

 A post shared by Dan – The Food in my Beard (@tfimb) on

-Then just load it up in the roll.
-You don’t need to use truffle oil in this, and I know people can be hit or miss with it, but for me it helps bring everything together in this sandwich.
+I thought the truffle oil was an amazing touch on these sandwiches and just the right flavor to bring it all together.
+You don’t need to use truffle oil in this.
+I know people can be hit or miss with it, but for me it really works in certain applications.

-The textures were great here, the fresh tender lobster and the hearty steak.
-The key with any cheesesteak is to let the meat shine and allow the onions, peppers, and cheese to play a supporting role.
+The textures were great here, the fresh tender lobster and the hearty steak with the soft yet slightly crunchy bread.
+The key with any cheesesteak is to let the meat shine!
+The onions, peppers, and cheese should play a supporting role.
+It’s no different on this surf and turf lobster cheesesteak – you want to make sure the lobster is the star!

+Surf and Turf Lobster Cheesesteak